Janiczek/transform/README.md

     | List_ (List Expr)
 ```

-You also have a few optimizations you compiler can do:
+You also have a few optimizations your compiler can do:

 ```elm
 simplifyDoubleNegate : Expr -> Expr